Deploying Laravel application with Vercel

 builds

-As mentioned we’ll be using vercel-php that takes care for our Laravel application.
-We’ll also use vercel-static package which will help us with static content such as css, js and image files.
+package which will help us with static content such as css, js and image files.

-Note: Put your favicon.ico and other images into public/images folder
+and other images into public/images

 In routes section we define which endpoints point where.
-First one takes care of our static files that are located in public folder, and second one forwards all URIs to application entry point.
+First one takes care of our static files that are located in public

 env

 Here we define environment variables we want to use.
-Since this is a serverless application, the only folder we can modify at runtime is tmp folder.
-So that’s why we point all cache variables to /tmp folder.
+Since this is a serverless application, the only folder

 We can also set other typical Laravel variables such as: